Mood Sanitary Line

 Surprisingly, bathrooms have undergone very few changes since their “invention” in the 19th century.
 After the incorporation of the lavatory, they quickly evolved into a space with tiled walls and floors (otherwise, very similar to any other room) with porcelain toilets.

-Our concept revolves around the integration the wall surface and the embedded ceramic elements, the two key components in the bathroom environment.
-Our intention is to create a small, individual space for each of the sanitary elements: bathtub, sink, and toilet.
-The ceramic elements are standard and restrained, while the auxiliary elements present an enormous flexibility in terms of design and optional bathroom fittings (storage, towel racks, mirrors, etc.).
+Our concept revolves around the integration of the wall surface and the embedded ceramic elements, the two key components in the bathroom environment.
+We intend to create a small, individual space for each of the sanitary elements: bathtub, sink, and toilet.
+The ceramic elements are standard and restrained, while the auxiliary elements present enormous flexibility in terms of design and optional bathroom fittings (storage, towel racks, mirrors, etc.).
 Developing this concept, we found not just one solution, but the key to an infinite range of options.

 Therefore, our analysis has focused on the possibility of radically changing the perception and architectural composition of bathrooms, principally wondering if by merging the two fields in which Porcelanosa and Noken are experienced, we could contribute to reinventing the product.